Residue sums for superconformal indices: Further indices at rank one

 From the Table \ref{tab:bmn-mcd}, it follows that the index is given by the integral

 where we perform the singlet projection using the reduced measure.
 We notice an interesting symmetry between the contributions of the $\mathcal{N}=2$ vector- and hypermultiplet contributions, not present for the ordinary Macdonald index.
-Both multiplets contribute two towers of poles and two towers of zeroes.
-Moreover, their contributions are balanced in the sense that for each multiplet separately, the product of the parameters multiplying $s$ in numerator and denominator equal.
+In particular, both multiplets contribute two towers of poles and two towers of zeroes.

 Using the results of Appendix \ref{app:bas-hypgeom-int}, we find that the corresponding residue sum is convergent and therefore the contribution of the origin vanishes.
 We then use \eqref{eq:ressum-gen-basic-hypergeom-integral} to evaluate the residue sum as